ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 in this document.

 Designated Resolver:
-: A resolver, presumably an Encrypted Resolver, designated by another resolver for use in its own place.
+: A resolver, presumably an Encrypted DNS Resolver, designated by another resolver for use in its own place.
 This designation can be verified with TLS certificates.

-Encrypted Resolver:
+Encrypted DNS Resolver:
 : A DNS resolver using any encrypted DNS transport.
 This includes current mechanisms such as DoH, DoT, and DoQ, as well as future mechanisms.

-Unencrypted Resolver:
+Unencrypted DNS Resolver:
 : A DNS resolver using TCP or UDP port 53 without encryption.

 # DNS Service Binding Records